 In June 2002, the Authority was designated by the Board of Supervisors as the overall program manager for the Local Guarantee share of transportation funds available through the Transportation Fund for Clean Air Program (TFCA), which is administered by the Bay Area Air Quality Management District.
-The source of funds is a \$4.00 surcharce on the vehicle registration fee.
+The source of funds is a \$4.00 surcharge on the vehicle registration fee.

 In November 2003, the City voters approved Proposition K by a 74.79% affirmative vote, amending the City Business and Tax Code to continue the existing county-wide one-half of one percent sales tax, and replace the 1989 Proposition B Expenditure Plan with a new 30-year Expenditure Plan.
 The new Expenditure Plan includes investments in four major categories: Transit, Streets and Traffic Safety (including street resurfacing and bicycle and pedestrian improvements); Paratransit services for seniors and persons with disabilities; and Transportation System Management/Strategic Initiatives to fund neighborhood parking management, land use coordination, and beautification efforts.
-The major capital projects to be funded by the new Expenditure Plan are development of the Bus Rapid Transit/MUNI Metro Network, construction of the MUNI Central Subway (Third Street Light Rail Project - Phase 2), construction of the Caltrain Downtown Extension to a rebuilt Transbay Terminal and replacement of the South Access to the Golden Gate Bridge (Doyle Drive Replacement Project).
+The major capital projects to be funded by the new Expenditure Plan are development of the Bus Rapid Transit/MUNI Metro Network, construction of the MUNI Central Subway (Third Street Light Rail Project - Phase 2), construction of the Golden Gate Bridge (Doyle Drive Replacement Project).
 The Authority may modify the Expenditure Plan with voter approval, and the county-wide one-half of one percent sales tax would continue as long as a new or modified plan is in effect.
 Under the current Proposition K legislation, the Authority directs the use of the sales tax and may spend up to \$485.2 million per year and issue up to \$1.88 billion in bonds, to be repaid from the one-half of one percent sales tax.